JerryDot/Lecture-Notes/Feminism and Philosophy/F&P-L2.md

 What is it like to be a woman in a non-white, non-upper class etc situation

 Largely ignores other systems of oppression such as race and class.
-How do these issues complicate Beaudoirs dyadic pictures.
+How do these issues complicate de Beauvoir's dyadic pictures.

 Race can be considering placing a white subject against black objects